 ADVISOR is the preferred word in official titles, probably because it is the modern variant of the word.

-- The president’s ADVISOR does a poor job.
+- The president’s advisor does a poor job.

-- Do you have a financial ADVISOR?
+- Do you have a financial advisor?

-- Weinburger was an ADVISOR to former president Ronald Reagan.
+- Weinburger was an advisor to former president Ronald Reagan.

 ADVISER is the older and more commonly used word.
 All major English publications always use adviser in their work.

-- I can always count on John to be my relationship ADVISER.
+- I can always count on John to be my relationship adviser.

-- She works as a special ADVISER to the President.
+- She works as a special adviser to the President.

-- If you are in any doubt, consult a financial ADVISER.
+- If you are in any doubt, consult a financial adviser.

-Tips for the Difference between Adviser vs Advisor
+Tips for Using Adviser vs. Advisor

 As I said, there is no difference between the two, but if you want to conform to the spelling norm of titles just remember this: advisor looks like supervisor and they are both job titles.